-Day 6 - Snagov island - the grave
+Day 6 – Snagov island – Dracula’s grave

 Snagov Monastery – in 1476 Price Vlad Dracula was killed near Bucharest.
 The Monks of Snagov Monastery recovered his headless body and buried it inside their church on the little island of Snagov.

 Dracula was controversial even after his death.
-His death is still an enigma, where some sources indicate he was assassinated by the Turks, while others claim that Dracula was killed by “friendly fire” (complicated story, but you will learn it on the tour)
+His death is still an enigma, where some sources indicate he was assassinated by the Turks, while others claim that Dracula was killed in a “friendly fire” (complicated story, but you will learn it on the tour)